-The amount in investment pools/mutual funds includes \$4,479,612 invested in the MNTrust Investment Shares Portfolio, which is an external investment pool regulated by Minnesota statutes not registered with the Securities Exchange Commission (SEC) that follow the same regulatory rules of the SEC under rule 2a7.
-The District's investment in this fund is measured at the net asset value per share provided by the pool, which is based on an amortized cost method that approximates fair value.
+The amount in investment pools/mutual funds includes \$1,207,756 invested in the MNTrust Investment Shares Portfolio and \$1,500,000 invested in the MNTrust Term Series, which are external investment pools regulated by Minnesota Statutes not registered with the Securities Exchange Commission (SEC) that follow the same regulatory rules of the SEC under rule 2a7.
+The District's investment in these funds is measured at the net asset value per share provided by the pool, which is based on an amortized cost method that approximates fair value.